FailAcademy/learning/web-dev-foundation/_slides/01-html-css/05-version-control-slides.md

 # First Steps with Git

-If view the hidden files in the the directory where you just ran `git init`, you would now see an `.git` sub-directory there.
+If you view the hidden files in the directory where you just ran `git init`, you would now see an `.git` sub-directory there.

 .inline-images[
    ![hidden git folder](../../public/img/slide-assets/git-hidden-folder.png)